 50 The PCDP project’s Project Board guides the project’s overall direction.
 The Board’s membership includes senior officials of BAPPENAS, UNDP, Donors, Provincial BAPPEDA and other project stakeholders.
 The Project Board is the project’s principal decision-making body responsible for approval of the project’s annual work plans.
 The Board also oversees the project’s progress.
 Project Board meetings were not frequently held during the project’s implementation.
 Yet whenever they were convened, the Board Meetings were extremely useful in reviewing and commenting on the project’s overall progress.
 The Board’s role was especially critical in approving the extensions of the project’s duration through 2013 and 2014.
 The members of the evaluation team were invited to attend the Project Board meeting of 28 November 2013, albeit as observers.

-51 The PCDP project is implemented by a multi-tiered dynamic organizational setup.
+51 The PCDP project is implemented by a multi-tiered organizational setup.
 The project, according to its original design, is managed by a PMU based in Jakarta and two Provincial PMUs based in Jayapura and Monakwari.
-A National Project Director (NPD), who is concurrently a senior BAPPENAS official, leads the PMU in Jakarta.
+A National Project Director (NPD), who is concurrently a senior BAPPENAS official, provides direction to the PMU in Jakarta.
 The National Project Manager and a team of Project Support staff support the work of the National Project Director.
-The provincial PMUs in Papua and West Papua are led by the BAPPEDAs of the respective provinces who are designated Provincial Project Managers.
-The Provincial Project Coordinators and their team of technical and support staff support the work of the Provincial Project Managers.
-Around 10 District Project Assistants were employed at the district level through district level BPMs.
-Around 37 CSOs (7 in Papua and 30 in West Papua) were also contracted through BPMs in Papua and West Papua to implement the project’s activities at the community level. (see Figure 2 in below)
+The provincial PMUs in Papua and West Papua are guided by the BAPPEDAs of the respective provinces.
+Ten District Project Assistants were employed at the district level through district level BPMs.
+Around 37 CSOs (7 in Papua and 30 in West Papua) were also contracted through BPMs in Papua and West Papua to implement the project’s activities at the community level (see Figure 2 in below).

 Figure 2: PCDP Organogram (Source: Project Document)